YijiaZhang1996/Machine-learning-for-finance/GroupProject/README.md

 ### User-Merchant Features

+Finally, we construct some characteristics to describe  interaction between user and merchant.
+First of all, we want to identify the number of user-merchant pairs and the total number of purchases between them.
+Then we want to construct some variables to describe the usage of coupon between users and merchants, such as the consumption times of coupon, the proportion of the coupon consumption to the total consumption, and so on.

-Using the existing features, we matched the user with the merchant, and constructed the following 7 features about the user-merchant interaction, as shown in the following table.
+Using the existing features, we construct the following 7 features about the user-merchant interaction, as shown in the table.

 | id|New Features| Explanations|
 | --------  | :-----:  | :----:  |